 Become an FCPA Whistleblower

-By blowing the whistle on violations of the Foreign Corrupt Practices Act, you stand to be handsomely rewarded.
-At Meissner Associates, we have been representing whistleblowers in different industries since 2001, and we have experience helping them receive the largest bounty possible.
+By blowing the whistle on violations of the Foreign Corrupt Practices Act, you stand to be rewarded well.
+At Meissner Associates, we have been representing whistleblowers in different industries since 2001.
+We have experience going after the largest bounty possible.
 In fact, we represented the whistleblower who received the largest accounting-related SEC reward to date.

-When you need practical experience and in-depth knowledge of whistleblower law on your side, seeking counsel from our firm is the right choice to make.
+You need practical experience and in-depth knowledge of whistleblower law on your side.
+Connecting with our firm is the right choice to make.
 Our founder even helped write the SEC rules that reward and protect whistleblowers.
-This is firsthand familiarity that will work directly to your benefit.
+This firsthand familiarity can work directly to your benefit.

 An experienced FCPA whistleblower lawyer wants to help you.
 To submit your tip for a free and confidential evaluation, simply complete the form below or give us a call at 1-866-764-3100.
 We can help you determine how strong your information is and whether the SEC is likely to reward you.